ohsophie/minimalistic-weather/README.md

 ## future updates

 - mobile devices user experience upgrade
-- 3 day weather forecast tab
-- a graph for data visualisation will be added
+- a graph for data visualisation will look more friendly on mobile phones
 - possible bug fixes

 ## credits